 HOW DOES IT WORK?

-The cabinets will interact in a host of complex ways, using their different perspectives to examine security in the USA to respond to a variety of situations during an intense simulation.
-Along with every other nation, the United States, confronts challenges that require multi-faceted responses.
-Unlike other problem solving simulations, Crisis Point takes you beyond the level of a single cabinet’s view to demonstrate that foreign policy relies on a variety of actors and institutions working together to craft an appropriate response.
+The cabinets will interact in a host of complex ways, using their different perspectives to respond to a variety of situations during an intense simulation.
+Unlike other problem-solving simulations, Crisis Point takes you beyond the level of a single cabinet’s view to demonstrate that foreign policy relies on a variety of actors and institutions working together to craft an appropriate response.

 Crisis Point is a fantastic way for you to hone your speaking and negotiating skills, while learning more about international relations and global issues in an interactive setting.
-You will gain an understanding of the complex and multifaceted method through which United States foreign policy is developed.
 No prior debating or public speaking experience is necessary.